seamusdemora/seamusdemora.github.io/MacStuff.md

 [↑](#table-of-contents)

-### 38. Add webp QuickLook for older macs
+### 38. Add webp QuickLook for older macs [UPDATED 20240821]

 My macOS Mojave is still a good machine - I use it regularly.
 I've not upgraded it because I feel that Apple "fucks you over" on the upgrades - but that's only my registered opinion :) What's **not** opinion is that Apple **does not support** their older machines for more that a few years.

-But I digress...
 Using an older Mac, there are a few features that I miss.
 But I've found that [`MacPorts`](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacPorts.md) usually takes care of the *important stuff*.

 However, I couldn't find a solution for the "preview/QuickLook" functionality for the (now) ubiquitous `.webp` graphics.
 Searching online was revealing... why do [some assholes](https://www.laptopmag.com/how-to/preview-webp-files-on-macos-with-quick-look) try to take over other people's work?
-Yes - that's correct... the assholes at laptopmag.com tried to take credit for ['emin's open source project](https://github.com/emin/WebPQuickLook).
+Yes - that's correct... the assholes at laptopmag.com tried to take credit for ['emin's open source project'](https://github.com/emin/WebPQuickLook).
+They gave _emin_ (the original author of `WebpQuickLook`) no credit when I looked.

 Anyway: The [solution is available from emin's GitHub site](https://github.com/emin/WebPQuickLook), and it's still up as of this writing (10 Aug 2024).
 Just one small thing to keep in mind: Run the install script from Terminal in your Admin account (no `sudo` required):